mouhamaadibrahim/Analytics-Research-Projects/README.md

 - **Electrical Model Development**: Contributed to the creation of a bioimpedance model that correlated electrical signals with parasite development stages.
 - **Team Collaboration**: Worked within a 5-member team to validate the method across multiple experiments, resulting in a published paper.

-#### Results
+### Results and Impact
-- Discovered 3 distinct stages of Cryptosporidium infection, enhancing the understanding of its development.
+- **3 Cryptosporidium Development Stages Identified**: Led the data analysis that revealed three distinct stages of Cryptosporidium infection in cell cultures, offering a deeper understanding of the parasite’s lifecycle and development.
-- Developed a 12-hour infectivity quantification method that was 6x faster than the existing 72-hour standard.
+- **6x Faster Infectivity Quantification Method**: Developed a 12-hour quantification method for Cryptosporidium infectivity, significantly reducing the time required from the standard 72 hours to 12 hours.
-- Published a paper detailing the methodology and findings, highlighting the efficiency of the bioimpedance approach.
+- **Published Research Paper**: Contributed to a published paper detailing the methodology, bioimpedance model, and findings.
+The paper highlights the efficiency of the bioimpedance approach in quantifying Cryptosporidium infection stages.

 ### References and Resources for Project 2: Electrical Impedance Sensor for Cryptosporidium Monitoring